 - Washing of the skin (irrigation) and eyes, perhaps every few hours for several days

-Patients who continue to improve over the first 4 to 6 hours (after receiving medical treatment) usually recover.
-Prolonged treatment often is needed to reverse the poisoning, including intensive care hospitalization and long-term therapy.
-Some toxicity may persist for weeks or months, or even longer.
+People who continue to improve in the first 4 to 6 hours after receiving medical treatment usually recover.
+Prolonged treatment often is needed to reverse the poisoning.
+This may include staying in the hospital intensive care unit and getting long-term therapy.
+Some effects of the poison may last for weeks or months, or even longer.

 Toxicological Profile for Malathion.
 Atlanta, GA: Department of Health and Human Services, Public Health Service.
 Agency for Toxic Substances and Disease Registry (ATSDR); 2003.